 THE REINE-DE-COURSE SERIES

-It occurred to me when I finished the 75th article in my Reine-de-Course series that without really trying, I had written a book full of the kind of information that I wished I had had as a reference when the series began.
-At the same time, I realized that the series will have its twelfth birthday in November and that no one is more surprised than I am that it has not only continued but prospered since the first article appeared in Owner/Breeder in 1991.
+It occurred to me when I finished an article in my Reine-de-Course series that, without really trying, I had written a book full of the kind of information that I wished I had had as a reference when the series began.
+At the same time, I realized that the series will have its twenty-seventh birthday in November and that no one is more surprised than I am that it has not only continued but prospered since the first article appeared in Owner/Breeder in 1991.

 The series, which is basically a history of the great Thoroughbred female families, had its beginnings in a letter, an article and an old series written by a dear friend.
 The letter was one I had written to Leon Rasmussen questioning Moccasin’s influence in the pedigree of her son Apalachee; the article was one written about Broodmare of the Year Too Bald in which I coined the term “Reine-de-Course” (or ‘Queens of the Turf’); and the series was “Great American Matriarchs”, written by the late Bob Stokhaug for The Thoroughbred Record.